spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-return-management-feature-overview.md

 Buyers and Back Office users (Marketplace administrator and [main merchant](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/main-merchant-concept.html)) can have a paper version of the return by printing the automatically generated *return slip*.
 The return slip contains:
 * The return and marketplace sales order references.
-* Details on the returnable marketplace sales order items.
+* Details about the returnable marketplace sales order items.
 * A barcode generated based on the return reference.

 ![img](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Features/Marketplace+Return+Management/marketplace-return-slip.png)